marinamarshall/meditation-website/README.md

 ![screenshot](assets/images/jigsaw-validated.png)

 ## Further Testing
-* The website was tested on a variety of screen sizes such as Desktop, iPad and iPhone SE.
+* The website was tested on a variety of screen sizes such as Desktop, iPad and iPhone 6/7/8.
 * The website was tested on Google Chrome, Safari, Microsoft Edge and Internet Explorer.
 * Friends and family were asked to test the site and review it, documenting any bugs or design issues.